Table of Contents[Hide][Show]

 Most applicants find it more effective to strengthen their medical records and collaborate with a disability attorney to increase their chances of success.
 However, if the SSA or DDS requires you to complete the third-party function report, it’s best to do so promptly to prevent delays in processing your application.
 The questions on the third-party report closely resemble those on the standard Function Report, so the same advice applies.

-Preparation to Fill Out the Social Security Function Report
+Preparing to Fill Out the Function Report

 Preparation is crucial before tackling the Social Security Function Report.
 This section will guide you through the essential steps to set yourself up for success.